Click photos to enlarge.

 – High-capacity Denso radiators feature tightly packed cores and a fin design that delivers superior cooling efficiency

-– New clutch provides a more direct feel and increased control
+– Clutch assembly provides a direct feel and superb control

-– Friction plates feature approximately 75% more friction material, contributing to a more direct feel
+– Friction plates with substantial friction material contribute to a more direct feel

-– Operating plate pusher features an increased outer diameter, to reduce the clearance between the pusher and the input shaft hole, improving clutch operation
+– Large operating plate pusher reduces the clearance between the pusher and the input shaft hole, improving clutch operation

 – Sprocket-style chain drive roller reduces the effect of driveline lash, helping smooth engine braking and facilitating additional corner entry control

-– One-piece stainless steel exhaust pipe is 40mm shorter than the ’09 unit, contributing to improved mid-high rpm performance
+– Short, one-piece stainless steel exhaust pipe contributes to optimum mid-high rpm performance

 – Optimized exhaust routing contributes to improved ergonomics